Theta cycles and the Beilinson--Bloch--Kato conjectures: Introduction

 In \S~\ref{sec 5}, we state a pair of formulas for the Bloch--Be\u\i linson and the \nek\ heights of Theta cycles, which are essentially reformulations of a breakthrough result of Li and Liu \cite{LL, LL2}, and of its $p$-adic analogue by Liu and the author \cite{DL}.
 They imply the assertions of Part 2, and take the shape

 where `$\star$' stands for the relevant decorations, $c_{\star}$ are constants, and $\zeta_{\star}$ are canonical trivialisations of $\Lambda_{\rho}\ot \Lm_{\rho^{*}(1)}$.

-Part 3 is the subject of \cite{D-euler}, on which we only give some brief remarks in \S~\ref{sec: euler}; in particular, we sketch the relevance of the perspective proposed here for the results obtained there.
+Part 3 is the subject of \cite{D-euler} (itself relying on forthcoming work of Jetchev--\nek--Skinner), on which we only give some brief remarks in \S~\ref{sec: euler}; in particular, we sketch the relevance of the perspective proposed here for the results obtained there.

 All the constructions and results should have analogues in the odd-dimensional case, in the symplectic case, and for more general Hodge--Tate types.
 We hope to return to some of these topics in future work.